MSP-1 - AI-friendly Semantics for Trusted Information.

 - Generate MSP-1

-- Review high-risk fields (intent, interpretive frame, authority, trust, provenance)
+- Review high-imoact fields — intent, interpretive frame, authority, trust, and provenance

 MSP-1 is designed for progressive rollout, not all-or-nothing deployment.